Alice joined the Big Pack in the Sky on November 10th, 2021.

 She was assisted at 15 years old due to incontinence/old age.

-The story of Alice and her family (The Arctics) and why they live at Wild Spirit is a long one, but we feel it is important to share it.
-On May 3rd, 2006, Alice and her siblings were born to captive-bred parents, Yukon and Sierra, at a breeding facility.
+Alice was born on May 3rd, 2006 and arrived at Wild Spirit May 22nd that very same year.
+Alice and her siblings were born to captive-bred parents, Yukon and Sierra, at a breeding facility.
 The story we heard was that Yukon and Sierra were born to wolves who were taken from the wild.
-The breeder who owned Yukon and Sierra had been selling their pups to select private owners or for exhibits like zoos, for eight years.
+The breeder who owned the pair had been selling their pups to select private owners, or for exhibits like zoos, for eight years.

-With an army of staff and volunteers eager to help, so we agreed to take all six puppies (and eventually went back to rescue Sierra, Yukon, and Axel, too).
+With an army of staff and volunteers eager to help, we agreed to take all six puppies (and eventually went back to rescue Sierra, Yukon, and a grown pup from a previous litter, Axel, too).
 Even with a full staff and many volunteers, raising wolf puppies is exhausting work.
-Despite being surrounded by people and hand-raised by humans, only two of the six puppies grew up to be comfortable meeting the public – Storm and our late Sabine.
+Despite being surrounded by people and hand-raised by humans, only two of the six puppies grew up to be comfortable meeting the public – Storm and Sabine.